And what am I touching?

 Firstly, I provide context for my own engagement with pronouns.
 I do not use they-pronouns because I am ambiguous about which pronouns I would like to use.
 My name is Elle, and I use they/she-pronouns.
 Around the right people, I use she-pronouns.
 Most times, I utilize they-pronouns.
 I am “them” because I am multiple people.
 I call attention to my experience of queerness, my experiences navigating white supremacy, and my experiences of not belonging to a sense of place.
 I am many people out of necessity for my survival.
 To better accommodate the multitudes of me I must become and unbecome, I am “they.”

 If this doesn’t make sense, I screen and dance to a performance from a South Korean reality-TV survival show where 96 girls (half from South Korea, half from Japan) compete against one another for 12 slots to debut in a new girl group.
 Obviously, my Korean heritage is implicated here.
 What isn’t so obvious is my maternal line’s migration to the US after the US’ military occupation of South Korea during WWII and the unresolved Korean War.
-What isn’t obvious is that Korea did not used to be North and South, and that the DMZ didn’t used to serve as a conceptual partition between an occupied Korea.
+What isn’t obvious is that Korea did not used to be North and South, and that the DMZ didn’t used to serve as a conceptual partition.
 What isn’t obvious is Japan’s implication and involvement in the colonization of Korea, forcing Koreans to utilize Japanese when speaking with one another from 1910 to 1945, or setting up systems of sexual slavery for soldiers stationed in Korea.

 A lot has happened and I am holding all of it.